 First and foremost, you can lose your health insurance.
 No explanation is necessary as to why this is a bad thing.
-But if you have been badly hurt, you are more susceptable to future injury.
-So the risk is the same risk as everyone else, only squared.
+But if you have been badly hurt, you are more susceptible to future injury.
+So the risk is the same as everyone else, only squared.